ONSdigital/design-system-python-flask-demo/README.md

 brew install pyenv jq
 ```

-Install Python and initialize the virtual environment as shown below.
+Install Python and initialise the virtual environment as shown below.
 Note: The Python version is specified in the .python-version file.

 ```